trigger-corp/Forge-Documentation/source/modules/flurry.rst

     }

-By just including this configuration in your app config, basic app analytics information - such as sessions, active users and new users - will be availabe in your Flurry dashboard.
+By just including this configuration in your app config, basic app analytics information - such as sessions, active users and new users - will be available in your Flurry dashboard.

 For more advanced analytics, you can use the API methods described below.